 The real point I want to drive home here is simple and that is, it’s not the camera gear that makes the photographer.
 Pretty straight forward right?

-Most of my friends in the photo pit shoot with something like a Canon 5D Mk 2 or 3 and one or two lenses like a Canon 24-70mm f/2.8 or a 24-105mm f/2.8 plus a 70-200mm f/2.8 (sorry but I’m not sure what the Nikon equivalent are) which is great.
-Quality through the roof and it’s a proven combination that helps get great results time and time again but I seem to have gone a different route.
+Most of my friends in the photo pit shoot with something like a Canon 5D Mk 2 or 3 and one or two lenses like a Canon 24-70mm f/2.8 or a 24-105mm f/2.8 plus a 70-200mm f/2.8 (sorry but I’m not sure what the Nikon equivalent are) which are great.
+Quality through the roof and it’s a proven combination that helps get great results time and time again, but I seem to have gone a different route.

 My workhorses are Canon EOS-1 series cameras.
 What does that mean?
-Well these are Canon’s flagship cameras, built like tanks for working professional photographers and yes the price is probably as insane as you might be thinking.
-Well at least it was when these bad-boys were brand new.
+Well, these are Canon’s flagship cameras, built like tanks for working professional photographers and yes the price is probably as insane as you might be thinking.
+Well, at least it was when these bad-boys were brand new.

 Let me explain.